InfoSec / Cyber

 This year has seen the emergence of state-aligned actors as a new and emerging cyber threat to critical national infrastructure, the continuation of Russia's invasion of Ukraine and the concerns about the potential risks of AI.

 Ransomware is still one of the main cyber threats facing the UK and all domestic organisations should take actions to protect themselves.
-The now-normal approach of stealing and encrupting data continues to be the main tactic used by cyber criminals.
+The now-normal approach of stealing and encrypting data continues to be the main tactic used by cyber criminals.
 However, data extortion attacks, in which data is stolen but not encrypted are a growing trend.

 The full report can be read: NCSC Annual Review 2023